Javey/javey.github.io/tpl/pages/documents/extend-include.md

 <header>title</header>
 ```

-In the preceding sub-template, we include the file.
+We include the file in the preceding sub-template like below.

 ```js
 var layout = require('layout'),